privilegetest/AnswerAutomationTest/README.md

 -T6testLogout

-####ToDo:
+#### ToDo:

-Due to limited time the following could not be implemented, Build on framework to manage execution flow and time using Selenium grid and TestNG Set up listeners for better execution flow reporting Separate test data inputs in an excel file
+Due to limited time the following features could not be implemented,

+Build on framework to manage execution flow and time using Selenium grid and TestNG

+Set up listeners for better execution flow reporting

+Separate test data inputs in an excel file

 Manage configuration items in a properties file